Monday, 26 June 2023

 before my feet hit the floor

-and I started to forget.
+and I started to need to remember.

 I miss that magic of trying